Fusion-Lightguns/Fusion-Light-Gun/README.md

      - 3D Print shells and parts .
 ALL open source.

-     - Built with Linux/RetroPie in mind . ( Making Setup Scripts)
+     - Built with Linux & Windows in mind.

      - Extra buttons in code.
 If you want add or mod a new gun